jimmoua/coms2223/pdp-11.md

-When JSR is executed, contents of the linkage register's contents are saved onto the SP and then the same register is loaded with the memory address solloing the JSR instruction.
+When JSR is executed, contents of the linkage register's contents are saved onto the SP and then the same register is loaded with the memory address folloing the JSR instruction.
 (The manual states it "is as if " push to stack was performed.
 There is no explicit definition of what exactly happens.)

 ![JSRExample](./img/jsrExample.jpg)